How to Prevent Virtualization to Protect Android Apps

 3. Android Formats: .apk or .aab

-2. Build the feature: Prevent Virtualization.
+2. Build the feature: Prevent Android Virtualization.

-1. Create and name the Fusion Set (security template) that will contain the Prevent Virtualization feature as shown below:
+1. Create and name the Fusion Set (security template) that will contain the Prevent Android Virtualization feature as shown below:

-2. fusion set that contains Prevent Virtualization
+2. fusion set that contains Prevent Android Virtualization

 Note: Naming the Fusion Set to correspond to the protection(s) selected is for illustration purposes only (not required).